use-ink/ink-alliance/bounties/001-website_upgrade.md

 ### Objective

-Transform the ink! documentation website (https://use.ink/) into a fully functional and engaging website that serves as:
+The current ink! documentation website (https://use.ink/) is an extensive developer documentation.
+We want to move this content under `use.ink/docs` and have an engaging website in its place that provides a less overwhelming entry point to ink!..
-- A clear entry point for new visitors.
-- A central hub for developers and contributors (both technical and non-technical).

-Note: Potential support from the ink! art illustrator if desired.
+The website should:
+- Give a clear understanding of what ink! is and what its strengths are.
+- Explain how it fits into the Polkadot ecosystem.
+- Make further content easily discoverable (tutorials, developer documentation, contract examples, …).

+There are already a lot of ink! illustrations in place.
+We also have a design identity that should be adhered to (see below).
+The person who did these illustrations can provide further design elements if desired.

 ### Project Completion Target
 End of March 2025